artiepoole/artiepoole.github.io/_posts/2021-12-31-ChessBoard.md

 </span>

 <p>
 Despite not enjoying chess, I made this chess board for my colleagues to play on, since they were using a small travel board regularly at work.
+The pieces are heavily inspired by <a href="https://youtu.be/FW6P9rNeIYk">this video</a> where I took the same premise of making the pieces on the table saw but chose to modify the proportions.
+To choose the proportions, a parametric CAD design was drawn for each piece and multiple version were produced.
+Choosing the best of these, the parameters were tweaked further by hand until a preference for ratios was found.
+The board design is original, and the thin trim of ash is used to create contrast between the oak/sapele board and the sapele boarder.
+The squares are mounted to a 3/4" thick sheet of MDF to improve stability/prevent warping.
 </p>